-Sky Tower has become synonymous with Auckland’s skyline, and this telecommunications tower is a modern, ever visible landmark in the city.
-It also happens to be the best place to take in bird’s-eye city views before embarking on one of the many cruises from Auckland.
+This telecommunications tower is a modern, ever-visible landmark in the city and one of the best places to get a bird’s-eye view of the city.
 Standing at over 1,000 feet tall, the Sky Tower is home to the only revolving restaurant in New Zealand.
-There’s a Sky Café for coffee and pastries, and a collection of diverse small eateries at street level.
-For the adventurous, there’s a bungee jump or a sky walk around the outside.
+There’s also the Sky Café for coffee and pastries, and a collection of diverse eateries at the street level.
+For the adventurous, there’s a bungee jump or a skywalk around the outside.
 Booking tickets in advance is recommended.

-For a museum experience unlike any other, the Auckland War Memorial Museum tells the rich exotic histories of the native Maori tribes who populated New Zealand for thousands of years before European colonization.
-You’ll learn about Auckland’s role in the development of NZ, not to mention take in the sights of priceless Maori and Pacific artifacts.
+For a museum experience unlike any other, the Auckland War Memorial Museum tells the rich histories of the native Maori people who populated New Zealand for thousands of years before European colonization.
+You’ll learn about Auckland’s role in the development of New Zealand and see priceless Maori and South Pacific artifacts.
 A guided tour is a must for history lovers.

-Sometimes you just need to get away from the city, and Waiheke Island offers just the thing.
-It’s a short ferry ride to Waiheke Island from the CBD, where you can enjoy free wifi and a café on the ride over.
-Fascinating winery tours and grape tastings like at Man O’ War Vineyards, or an upscale afternoon at the luxe Mudbrick Vineyard, await you on the “island of wine”.
+Escape the city on a short ferry ride to Waiheke Island from the CBD.
+Fascinating winery tours and grape tastings, like at Man O’ War Vineyards, or an upscale afternoon at the luxe Mudbrick Vineyard, await you on the “island of wine”.
 This is where much of Auckland’s wine is produced.
 Plus, secluded walking trails and hidden waterfalls beg to be explored at Whakanewha Regional Park.

 Interestingly, One Tree Hill is a volcanic cone and one of 50 in Auckland city.
-It’s important to both early Maori and European history, and a tour of One Tree Hill will give you the inside scoop on that.
-It’s set in a spacious park with beautiful gardens and avenues of trees, plus there’s a planetarium and a children’s playground, so the experience will appeal to all ages.
+It’s important to both early Maori and European history, and a tour of One Tree Hill will give you the inside scoop.
+It’s set in a spacious park with beautiful gardens, avenues of trees, a planetarium, and a children’s playground.

 What could be more romantic than a harbor stroll at dusk or sunset?
 Luckily, Waitemata Harbor in Auckland is particularly beautiful, with downtown’s skyscrapers glittering off the waters.
-A long walk, picnic, or bar hop along the harbor’s restaurants and cafes is a must-do.
-Check out the nearby hospitality precincts of Viaduct Harbour and North Wharf.
+A long walk, picnic, or bar-hopping in the harbor’s restaurants is a must-do.

 The Sugar Club